alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/seata-example/readme.md

 sh seata-server.sh -p 8091 -m file
 ```

-**Note** If you modified the endpoint and the registry uses the default file type, remember the `file'you need in each of the sample projects.
+**Note** If you modified the endpoint and the registry uses the default file type, remember the file you need in each of the sample projects.
 In the conf`file, modify the value of grouplist (when registry.type or config.type in registry.conf is file, the file name in the internal file node is read; if type is not file, the data is read directly from the registry configuration center for the corresponding metadata of the configuration type), Nacos is recommended as the configuration registry.

 ## Run Example